 2012-2013 Academic Year

-Avivah Zornberg, one of the most captivating teachers of the Torah, and author of The Murmuring Deep: Reflections on Genesis, presnted and analysis of the narrative of Josephs dreams through the lens of literature, film, and psychoanalytical thought.
-Exposing the complex interplay between conscious and unconscious levels of experience reflected in the narratives message about what it means to be human.
-Her presentation at the College of Saint Benedict was held Wednesday, April 17th, 2013
+Avivah Zornberg, one of the most captivating teachers of the Torah, and author of The Murmuring Deep: Reflections on Genesis, presented an analysis of the narrative of Joseph's dreams through the lens of literature, film, and psychoanalytical thought.
+Her presentation exposed the complex interplay between conscious and unconscious levels of experience and reiterated the narrative's message about what it means to be human.
+Her presentation was held at the College of Saint Benedict on Wednesday, April 17, 2013

-In a second presentation, Zornberg drew on midrashic and Hasidic soureces as well as on philisophical and psychoanalytical thinking to explore the natrure of Moses' speech inhibition and explain why she considers this to be a pivotal issue in the Exodus narrative. the event was moderated by Krista Tippet, host of American Public Radio's "On Being."
-The event was held Thursday, April 18th, 2013.
+In a second presentation, Zornberg drew on midrashic and Hasidic sources as well as on philisophical and psychoanalytical thinking to explore the nature of Moses' speech inhibition and explain why she considers this to be a pivotal issue in the Exodus narrative.
+The event was moderated by Krista Tippet, host of American Public Radio's "On Being."
+The event was held Thursday, April 18, 2013.

 Marie Howe has released three books of poetry.
 Her first book, The Good Thief, earned the 1987 Open Competition of the National Poetry Series.
-Other honors include the National Endowment for the Arts, and Guggenheim Fellowships.
-She was in in residency at the the College of Saint Benedict from March 16th to 19th, 2013.
+Other honors include the National Endowment for the Arts and Guggenheim Fellowships.
+She was in residency at the the College of Saint Benedict from March 16-19, 2013.

-Deborah Baker received the 2012 Sister Mariella Gable Prize for The Convert: A Tale of Exile and Extremism On December 5th, 2012, she came to the College of Saint Benedict, where she visited classes and gave a public reading that night.
-In addition, the College of Saint Benedict Literary Arts Institute serving the College of Saint Benedict and Saint John's University (LAI) sponsored a reading at Common Good Books on December 6th, 2012.
+Deborah Baker received the 2012 Sister Mariella Gable Prize for The Convert: A Tale of Exile and Extremism.
+On December 5, 2012, she came to the College of Saint Benedict, where she visited classes and gave a public reading that night.
+In addition, the College of Saint Benedict Literary Arts Institute (LAI) sponsored a reading at Common Good Books on December 6, 2012.
 Baker appeared at these events as part of the Warner Reading Series through a generous grant from the Manitou Fund.

-British writer Geoff Dyer was in residence at the College of Saint Benedict from November 18th t0 20th.
-At the November 18th, 2012 screening of Stalker, he provided insight on the Andrei Tarkovski film on which Dyer bases his newest book, Zona.
+British writer Geoff Dyer was in residence at the College of Saint Benedict from November 18-20.
+At the November 18, 2012 screening of Stalker, he provided insight on the Andrei Tarkovski film on which he based his book, Zona.
 Dyer read some essays from his additional works at the well-attended reading the next night.